What to see in one day in Florence

 If you are great sculpture lovers, you cannot miss a visit to the Medici Chapels, where the fascinating sculptures – partly unfinished – by Michelangelo, are kept, or the Accademia Gallery, where you can admire the artist’s original David, transported here in the nineteenth century.
 Inside the museum an isle introduce visitors to the sight of the beautiful Buonarroti’s marble sculpture.
 Thanks to its scenographic effect, it confers particular emphasis to the great statue, considered the maximum expression of art from the historian Giorgio Vasari.
 Since the work is more than five hundred years old, it should be noted that it has not passed unharmed over the centuries and still preserves the signs of the time, as well as to stormy events that deserve to be discovered.

-In addition to the copy in Piazza della Signoria, another important copy of the David is conserved in Florence, this time in a bronze version, and it can be seen on the square that bears Michelangelo’s name.
-The latter is one of the most sought after stops by tourists; Piazzale Michelangelo in fact rises in a point where you can appreciate a breathtaking view over the whole city; the selfies you will take from this beautiful panoramic terrace will be unforgettable and will arouse the envy of the followers on your social accounts.
+In addition to the copy in Piazza della Signoria, another important copy of the David is kept in Florence, this time in a bronze version, and it can be seen on the square that bears Michelangelo’s name.
+The latter is one of the most sought after stops by tourists; Piazzale Michelangelo in fact rises in a point that is one of the must-see things of Florence and where you can appreciate a breathtaking view over the whole city; the selfies you will take from this beautiful panoramic terrace will be unforgettable and will arouse the envy of the followers on your social accounts.

 What I have reported here is a brief guide of the unmissable things to see in Florence if you have little time.
-However, since we are talking about an extraordinary city, full of places to see and secrets to discover, enjoying the beauty of the town through a guided tour becomes the best option if you don’t want to miss anything about the town of the Giglio.
+However, since we are talking about an extraordinary city, full of places to see and secrets to discover, enjoying the beauty of the town through a guided tour becomes the proper option to know the must-see things to discover in Florence in one day.